 Additional helpful features of Yoast:

-- It gives a readability analysis of your content
+- Yoast SEO gives you a readability analysis of your content

 - It creates a sitemap that you can submit to Google (more on this later)

-- It enables your website to have breadcrumbs*
+- You can enables your website to have breadcrumbs*

 Breadcrumbs help visitors to your website navigate easily they help and search engines crawl your website.
 Breadcrumbs are typically found above the post title or page tile:

 Home >> Blog >> Category >> Blog Post Title

 A lot of themes come with built in breadcrumbs but too many do not.
 With Yoast you can add breadcrumbs.

 Smush It is a WordPress plugin that compresses your images upon upload to your website.
 It reduces the file size and makes your website load faster.

 To add it just go to “add new” plugins and search for “smush it.”